-If you would like to export table reports, Gantt charts, Gauge charts, or dashboard pages to PDF or if you would like to send regular emails with dashboards as PDF attachments, then you need to install the headless Google Chrome browser on your Jira server.
-Google Chrome on the server will be used by eazyBI to convert eazyBI web pages to PDF files.
+If you would like to export table reports, Gantt charts, Gauge charts, or dashboard pages to PDF or if you would like to send regular emails with dashboards as PDF attachments, then you need to install the headless Google Chrome browser on your Jira server (see the alternative for Windows below). eazyBI will use Google Chrome on the server to convert eazyBI web pages to PDF files.

 Install Microsoft's Core Fonts